omahs/docs-6/README.md

 ### Documentation Sidebar

-The appereance of sidebar controlled manually via `sidebars.js` file.
+The appearance of sidebar controlled manually via `sidebars.js` file.
 This file is used to:

 - Group multiple related documents
 - Display a sidebar on each of those documents
 - Provide a paginated navigation, with next/previous button

-By default new added pages don't added to sidebar automatically.
-For example to add new page `faq.md` as the last item of sidebar we need modify `sidebar.js` next way:
+By default new added pages aren't added to sidebar automatically.
+For example to add new page `faq.md` as the last item of sidebar we need to modify `sidebar.js` next way:

 ```js
 module.exports = {